savvyclutch/savvyclutch.github.io/_posts/2016-12-21-BDD-tests-for-Hadoop-with-Cucumber-part-II.md

 ```

 It’s important to wrote these steps before implementation, so we will not limit our mind with details of our tests implementation.
-After creation of scenario, we should create implementation of each step of scenario.
+After creation of scenario, we should create implementation of each step of the scenario.
 Implementation for steps lives in src -> java -> com -> steps folder.
 For our callstream feature we should create `callstream` folder  and add `FolderStructureSteps.java` into it.
 Implementation of steps looks like that (I will not provide whole class here, it’s too large, and it’s not necessary to provide it here.
-You can take a look in article repository for more)  :
+You can take a look in [article repository](https://github.com/savvyclutch/bdd_test_hadoop) for more)  :

 ```
 public class FolderStructureSteps {